bifravst/bifravst/docs/firmware/BuildingOnGitHub.md

     aws iot describe-endpoint --endpoint-type iot:Data-ATS

-Now commit a change to your repo, e.g. change the MQTT hostname, and the Action will compile the application and attach the HEX files to a release.
+Now commit a change to your repo, e.g. change the MQTT hostname, and the Action will build the application and attach the HEX files to a release.